MPS Application Process

 Steps for completing your application

 - Complete Cornell’s Graduate School Application.
 Get started by setting up an ApplyWeb account.
 Once you have an account, you can go to the online application to begin the process.

 - In the Academic Program section of the application, choose the graduate field of study related to your area of interest.
 Select the degree program of interest, such as:

 - Agriculture and Life Sciences, M.P.S.
-(Food Science and Technology)
+(Animal Science)

 - Agriculture and Life Sciences, M.P.S.
 (Integrative Plant Science)

 - Global Development, M.P.S.

 - Once you confirm your program selection, follow the prompts to select your admit term and intended concentration or specialization, such as: